abudri/Helsinki_Full_Stack_Open_2021/part1/1b/README.md

 JavaScript has advanced rapidly in the last few years and in this course we use features from the newer versions.
 The official name of the JavaScript standard is [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
 At this moment, the latest version is the one released in June of 2020 with the name [ECMAScript®2020](https://www.ecma-international.org/ecma-262/), otherwise known as ES11.

 Browsers do not yet support all of JavaScript's newest features.
-Due to this fact, a lot of code run in browsers has been transpiled from a newer version of JavaScript to an older, more compatible version.
+Due to this fact, a lot of code run in browsers has been **transpiled** from a newer version of JavaScript to an older, more compatible version.

+#### Babel

 Today, the most popular way to do the transpiling is by using [Babel](https://babeljs.io/).
 Transpilation is automatically configured in React applications created with create-react-app.
 We will take a closer look at the configuration of the transpilation in [part 7](https://fullstackopen.com/en/part7) of this course.

+#### Node.js

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime environment based on Google's [Chrome V8](https://developers.google.com/v8/) JavaScript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some JavaScript using Node.
 It is expected that the version of Node.js installed on your machine is at least version 14.8.0.
 The latest versions of Node already understand the latest versions of JavaScript, so the code does not need to be transpiled.

-The code is written into files ending with .js that are run by issuing the command *node name_of_file.js*
+The code is written into files ending with .js that are run by issuing the command `node name_of_file.js`.

+#### Node.js Console

-It is also possible to write JavaScript code into the Node.js console, which is opened by typing *node* in the command-line, as well as into the browser's developer tool console.
+It is also possible to write JavaScript code into the Node.js console, which is opened by typing `node` in the command-line, as well as into the browser's developer tool console.
 The newest revisions of Chrome handle the newer features of JavaScript [pretty well](http://kangax.github.io/compat-table/es2016plus/) without transpiling the code.
 Alternatively you can use a tool like [JS Bin](https://jsbin.com/?js,console).

 JavaScript is sort of reminiscent, both in name and syntax, to Java.
 But when it comes to the core mechanism of the language they could not be more different.
 Coming from a Java background, the behavior of JavaScript can seem a bit alien, especially if one does not make the effort to look up its features.